Neotron-Compute/Neotron-Common-Hardware/README.md

 # Neotron-Common-Hardware

 Contains KiCad footprints and symbols shared across multiple Neotron projects.
+It also contains example schematics for circuits we expect to see on most Neotron boards.